 You know what, there are some pretty crazy things hackers can do with technology, but if you want to kill someone, the most effective way is still taking a gun and shooting them.
 The cyberattacks that are making huge headlines aren’t typically about Rube Goldbergian murders through technology, but more about fairly basic theft with major real-world consequences.

-Utterly ridiculous, but makes for good hatewatching material for computer security experts.
+Quite ridiculous, but makes for good hatewatching material for computer security experts.
 It’s good to have security concerns online, but no need to act like there’s a gun pointed at your head.
 The Internet is a fun place, so why are we here if it’s one big disaster?

 2. Sense8 (Netflix)

-Sense8 is a high-concept TV series from the Wachowskis (those siblings who gave us the philosophical cyberpunk masterpiece The Matrix) and J Michael Straczynski of Babylon 5 fame.
+Sense8 is a high-concept TV series from the Wachowskis (the siblings who brought us the philosophical cyberpunk masterpiece The Matrix) and J Michael Straczynski of Babylon 5 fame.
 It spotlights eight individuals around the world who share a psychic connection allowing them to communicate and even share unique skills (such as combat, acting, driving, medicine).
 One of the eight is played by Jamie Clayton, whose back story incidentally includes a past as a hacker, convicted of a hacking crime under the age of 18 to take the fall for an older friend.

 When Clayton’s character Nomi decides to put her hacking skills to use to move the show’s plot forward, she calls up that old friend for some equipment.
 Next, there’s a van full of hacker hardware, and the two characters have a very colorful conversation about said equipment.

 - Bug: Okay, let’s start you off with some switch-hooks